-Mongolia is one of the hottest birding areas in Asia, and this new itinerary will visit some of its best birding sites as we venture through splendid landscapes from the vast treeless steppe dotted with lakes and marshes to Siberian taiga forest, mountain slopes, and impressive sand dunes.
+Mongolia is one of the finest birding areas in Asia, and this excitingitinerary visits some of its best birding sites as we venture through splendid landscapes from the vast treeless steppe dotted with lakes and marshes to Siberian taiga forest, mountain slopes, and impressive desert sand dunes.

 Made famous by the great Genghis Khan (also spelled Chinggis Khaan, as we will note at the international airport upon arrival!), Mongolia is the most sparsely populated country in the world, boasting only 2.9 million people, nearly half of whom live in the capital city of Ulaanbaatar, the rest largely being nomadic herders.

 Along our route, we'll stay in a mixture of western-style hotels and the comfortable yurts of the tourist ger camps.
-This exciting new tour will offer us the chance to visit the most sparsely populated country in the world, learn something of its fascinating history, and indulge in some great birding in this nation bordered by Russia to the north and China to the south.
+This diverse itinerary will offer us the chance to visit the most sparsely populated country in the world, learn something of its fascinating history, and indulge in some great birding in this nation bordered by Russia to the north and China to the south.
 Contact our office to hold a space!

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.

 ITINERARIES • TOUR STATUS • DETAILS • SPACE REQUESTSITINERARIES • We issue a separate itinerary for each year, typically at least 9 months before that year's first departure.
 Most itineraries don't vary much year to year, but there may be small or rarely more substantive changes.
 A sample previous-year itinerary is usually available even if the one for your chosen departure is not.
 We do not require any deposit for provisional bookings until the itinerary for the departure is ready.

 - 2023 sample (PDF)